tllano11/dss-sql-vs-nosql-experiments/README.rst

      lineitem_sorted.csv

 3. Compile the program under ``./bin/crjoin``.
-4. Manually build the desired schemas using the program from the previous step and import it the produced json files to MongoDB.
+4. Manually create the desired schemas using the program from the previous step and import the produced json file/s to MongoDB.
 You can use the rendered ``build.sh`` script (use the ``-h`` option for help) from the ``creation`` templates as a guide.